Children wearing yellow scarves outdoors in winter weather

 Loss of Services

-Please be aware that full tuition is due for days the center is closed due to loss of services or severe weather.
+Please be aware that full tuition is still due when the program is closed due to severe weather or loss of services.

 Such Good Care